-Philippines visa requirements are fairly clear and easy to understand.
-The Philippines has a very good visa exemption policy.
-Visa are exempt for most nationalities for stays up to 30 days.
+Philippines tourist visa requirements are fairly clear and easy to understand.
+Most nationalities are visa-exempt for stays up to 30 days.

-There are a handful of countries that need a pre-approved visa from the consulate.
-Visa rules for these countries are a bit strict.
+There are a handful of countries that require a pre-approved visa from the consulate.
+The visa rules for these countries are quite strict.
+Visa can only be applied in the country of passport or legal residence.
 Financial proof or bank statements are mandatory.
-Visa can only be applied in the country of passport or legal residence.

 59 day entry